Housing Opportunity FAQs

 We are partnering with another REALTOR® association for an activity.
 Can we both apply for a grant?

-Multiple associations can apply for funding for the same activity.
-However, the combined funding request cannot exceed the maximum award for the grant level.
+Up to four associations can apply for funding for the same activity.
+However, association cannot submit for the same eligible expense.
 In addition, please note NAR’s Territorial Jurisdiction Policy.

-What criteria are used to judge Level 2 grant applications?
+What criteria are used to judge grant applications?

 Alignment with Housing Opportunity Program goal